Logo: A Beautiful Miniature Book

 This last rather dense epigraph is well worth study.
 It was first drafted by Hesse in 1933 and he later confirmed it held the key to an understanding of The Glass Bead Game.
 This, his last great work, was started in 1931 but did not appear in Germany until 1946, where it had a powerful and enduring effect.
 It still has.

-I had never encountered prose like this before, because it encapsulated something I had been hitherto unable to articulate..namely...how does one reconcile the inner life of the soul with the external daily horrors of the real world such as Trump and Putin, as they assail the spirit?
+I had never encountered prose like this before, because it encapsulated something I had been hitherto unable to articulate..namely...how does one reconcile the inner life of the soul with the external daily horrors of the real world such as Trump, Putin, the Taliban, as they assail the spirit?
 The concept that the inner life of the soul was indestructible, that this was the very centre of one's existence, was new to me, and for that I am ever in his debt.

 To Return to Our Home Page...click here...